 Stephen Fishman, J.D., writing for legal topics site Nolo.com, reminds employers that even if not required by law, reimbursing work-related expenses is a good thing to do for morale and productivity to support their workforce during the unusual challenges posed by the worldwide pandemic.
 The tax law allows employers to reimburse work-related expenses, including home office expenses that qualify for the home office deduction.
 Fishman notes that employees sent to work from home because of the pandemic qualify to be fully reimbursed tax-free for home office items such as computers, internet service, and a portion of maintaining the home office.

 An accountable plan is required for these reimbursements to be eligible as tax-free and to make sure the employees are reimbursed for work-related and not personal expenses.
 The employee must follow recordkeeping and verification rules for the expense, submit the expense reimbursement request and receipts in a timely manner, and return any overpayments in a timely manner.

 What Does a Telecommuting Reimbursement Policy Look Like?

 Your company can implement a telecommuting reimbursement policy that is just a list of things that the company will pay for, or make reimbursement for work-related items part of an overall telecommuting policy.
-ThinkHR recommends being specific about what will be reimbursed and what will not be reimbursed, so that there is no confusion or any surprises for employees.
-An alternative to reimbursing for equipment and supplies is providing supplies and issuing company-owned equipment and providing, which the employee is responsible to return upon request or leaving the company.
+ThinkHR recommends being specific about what will be reimbursed and what will not be reimbursed so that there is no confusion or any surprises for employees.
+An alternative to reimbursing for equipment and supplies is providing supplies and issuing company-owned equipment, which the employee is responsible to return upon request or leaving the company.